ralphcoder/quick-health-checker/README.md

 This application is useful to have a quick peek on your health, it gives an overview of whether you are becoming overweight, underweight, or normal.

 It takes the input of your height, weight, and age.
-This is used to calculate your BMI (Body Mass Index) which in turn is used in calculating your health.
+This is used to calculate your BMI (Body Mass Index) which in turn used in calculating your health.

 The app is made simple and cool UI..